FAANG/dcc-reference-data-builder/README.md

         * indexes
           * _program name_

-For assemblies, the pipline requires a fasta file.
+For assemblies, the pipeline requires a fasta file.
 The pipeline provides
  * a bgzipped copy of the fasta file, with fai file (for use with [samtools faidx](http://www.htslib.org/doc/samtools.html))
  * a dict file for the fasta (from [picard](http://broadinstitute.github.io/picard/command-line-overview.html#CreateSequenceDictionary))
  * a list of chromosomes and their sizes (for use with various tools, e.g. bedToBigBed)